macsecurity/laptop/README.md

 ## Why chruby and not RVM or rbenv?

-This script used `RVM` at first, but it started causing problems, so I switched to `chruby`, and haven't had any issues since. `chruby` is also is the simplest, most reliable, and easiest to understand.
+This script used `RVM` at first, but it started causing problems, so I switched to `chruby`, and haven't had any issues since. `chruby` is also the simplest, most reliable, and easiest to understand.
 I like that it does not do some of the things that other Ruby managers do:

 - Does not hook `cd`.
 - Does not install executable shims.